Every now and then, I’m frustrated that SwiftUI is missing an obvious environment variable. I really expected it to have

 I can see the logic here – but once again, @MainActor isn’t guaranteeing anything.
 The actual call depends subtly on what kind of thing the compiler recognises.

 So – we have three subtly different ways of generating exactly the same code.
+One of them generates a compile-time warning, the other two do not.

 I generally prefer declaring conformance to a protocol in an extension – I had no idea that meant I would get different compile-time warnings.